wordswords/dotfiles/README.md

 ![Alt text](https://i.imgur.com/7kfUGNQ.png "blameline")

-This shows a line-by-line git blame on the file, showing the origin commit and a snippet of the commit message.
+This shows a line-by-line git blame on a particular file, e.g. `blameline README.md` showing the origin commit and a snippet of the commit message.
 Very useful for figuring out how a file was original put together.

 # Modifying